Amateur Rose Hybridizer Wins AARS Jackpot

 Frank claims he has no other roses that lookspromising just now.
 "It's hard to come up with a good one.
 Tom [Carruth] is testing another rose that I have, but it really mildews horribly up there at Wasco, so I think that's the end of that one."

 He does have a few home-bred roses that are good enough to include in his breeding program.
 Though the blooms may not be outstanding, the rosebushes are vigorous, have good disease resistance and quality parentage, so he will use them as pollen parents to see what they can produce.
 "As an amateur, you're really working with small numbers, but some traits might pop out at you and you just go with that."

 Although Frank Strickland has produced the two roses he had wanted to name after his granddaughters, he finds he cannot retire from hybridizing yet.
 Two more granddaughters, Jillian and Justine, have been added to the Strickland clan.
 Frank quips, "I never thought of that when I started.
 This could go on forever!"

-This article was originally published in "Rose Ecstasy," bulletin of Santa Clarita Valley Rose Society, Kitty Belendez, Editor.
+This article was originally published in the July 1995 issue of "Rose Ecstasy," bulletin of Santa Clarita Valley Rose Society, Kitty Belendez, Editor.

 Photos © Copyright by Kitty Belendez

 For questions about Santa Clarita Valley Rose Society, contact: